pbmangela/basic_ruby/README.md

 # basic_ruby
-This repo is meant to help people learning ruby the basic principles of the language
+This repo is meant to help people learning ruby the basic principles of the language.

+* Code Climate
+* Travis CI